 Common Issues Women Experience...
 Down There

 For many women, the only thing more uncomfortable than issues below the belt can be talking about them with their doctor.
-At the Women’s Center of South Shore Medical Center, we see women of all ages and understand that while they may experience the same symptoms, the cause can be different depending on a woman’s age or unique medical history.
+At the Women’s Center of South Shore Health, we see women of all ages and understand that while they may experience the same symptoms, the cause can be different depending on a woman’s age or unique medical history.

 Here are three of the most common issues I’ve found that women experience down there, and their common causes.

 At least once a day, a patient comes in with vaginal discharge that she’s concerned about, usually because it’s different than her usual discharge in volume, consistency or smell.

 Most women suspect an infection of some kind, as do doctors.
 Depending on other symptoms, we often immediately test for three conditions: Bacterial vaginosis, which is when too much “bad” bacteria are present in the vagina; a yeast infection; or a sexually transmitted infection such as trichomonas, gonorrhea or chlamydial infections.

 Bacterial vaginosis and yeast infections are typically easily treated with either antibiotics or anti-fungal medications.
 Sexually transmitted infections can be a little more challenging, but your doctor can prescribe medications that can help.